Mirka Mora mural - The Painting of Life

-Mirka Mora was an internationally acclaimed Paris-born Melbourne artist who, in 1984, accepted the commission of previous Theatre Manager John Young to paint two murals for the Burdekin Cultural Complex.
+Mirka Mora was an internationally acclaimed Paris-born Melbourne artist who, in 1983, accepted the commission of the first Burdekin Theatre manager, John Young, to paint two murals for the Burdekin Cultural Complex.

 It took Mirka several weeks to paint the library’s mural, reaching 6.1 metres high and 5.7 metres wide – she needed scaffolding to paint the higher areas.
 In her biography, Mirka says of the experience:

 Hundreds of people came to watch Mirka at work, and it is said that she often allowed locals to pick up brush and paint and join her!
 She named it “The Painting of Life.”

 The mural was put into storage for months to wait for the library building to be completed.
 It has kept its place in the library ever since, but many things around it have changed.
 For several decades it overlooked a fish pond, but the water eventually damaged the mural.

 The restoration and conservation of the mural occurred in 2012 as a result of funding from the Australian Government through the Community Heritage Grants program.

 So now you can appreciate “The Painting of Life” in great detail from up close.
 It has become the defining feature of the Burdekin Library and we are very grateful to John Young and Mirka Mora for their efforts.